List of Star Wars species (K–O): Melodie

 The Melodies are an amphibious, mermaid-like humanoid species that live in Yavin 8's purple mountains, lakes and rivers.
 They appeared in the second book of the Junior Jedi Knights series.
 Melodies are hatched from eggs, then live on land for a short time during their youth, and at a certain age, Melodies undergo a ritual called a Changing Ceremony, in which they change forms that will no longer enable them to live on land.

 When Exar Kun imprisoned the Massassi children on Yavin 4 during his reign in 3,997 BBY (Before the Battle of Yavin), the parents of the Massassi children went to Yavin 8 and met the Melodie children, whom they asked for help.
 The children took them to the Elders, but because of the Elders' forms, they could not leave the waters.
 The Massassi carved messages into the walls of a cave, hoping that someone would eventually arrive who could read their language and come to their aid.
-A millennia later, Sannah, a Force-sensitive Melodie, helped Anakin Solo and Tahiri Veila (who had come to Yavin 8 with Lyric, a student from the Academy who was about to undergo the Changing Ceremony) to decipher the carvings.
+A millennium later, Sannah, a Force-sensitive Melodie, helped Anakin Solo and Tahiri Veila (who had come to Yavin 8 with Lyric, a student from the Academy who was about to undergo the Changing Ceremony) to decipher the carvings.
 The information helped them to ultimately free the imprisoned Massassi children later in the Junior Jedi Knights series.